 Trey Harrell Auto Accident and Personal Injury Attorney is a law firm that fights for you first and foremost.
 We are a part of the local community, helping Charlestonians when they have been injured by a dog owner’s negligence.

 Reach out to us to see how we can help you.
+Trey helps by providing direct access to experienced legal advice that clarifies your case and outlines your options.
 Message us online or call us today at 843-636-8739, and you can speak to a lawyer to learn more about your case.
 It is a call you will be happy that you made.

 FAQs About Animal Attack Cases